tutingjun/petertu.gatsbyjs.io/README.md

 ### To DO

-- [ ] Change Font page
+- [ ] Change Frontpage
 - [ ] Add support for the code block
 - [ ] Add support for backquote
 - [ ] Figure out the display of video and images slide show
-- [ ] Click the selected category the second time and go back to the `/blog` page
+- [x] Click the selected category the second time and go back to the `/blog` page